RugvedKatole/Project-HELIOS/README.md

 might require a closer look.
 The hotspots are detected using thermal and RGB cameras, which are post-processed using computer vision.
 This data can be provided to technicians for repairing panels.

+The file motion contains the test script to test AStar algo for a no obstacle solar farm.
+It can be modilfied to work wih obstacles.